ypreiser/NIST-password-ts/README.md

 2. **Hashing Before Sending to HIBP**:
    The HIBP validator implements k-anonymity with padding when checking passwords:
    - Passwords are hashed using SHA-1 locally.
    - Only a prefix of the hash is sent to the API.
    - Responses include padding to enhance security and privacy.
    - No plaintext passwords are ever transmitted.

-3. **Blocklist for Organizational Security**:
+3. **Blocklist Security**:
-   Use the blocklist feature to prevent users from setting passwords similar to commonly used terms or organizationally sensitive words (e.g., project name).

-4. **Testing Fuzzy Matching**:
-   Validate fuzzy matching rules to ensure they appropriately block passwords with minor variations.

-5. **Protect API Usage**:
+   - Use organization-specific terms in the blocklist
+   - Consider password length when setting matching sensitivity
+   - Test fuzzy matching with common variations of blocked terms
+   - Set appropriate min/max edit distances for your security needs
+   - Use exact matching (sensitivity = 0, minEditDistance = 0) for critical terms

+4. **API Protection**:
-   Use rate-limiting and error-handling for HIBP API calls to prevent abuse or service interruptions.
+   - Implement rate limiting for HIBP API calls

-6. **Local Hash Database Option**:
-   The HIBP check can be disabled to allow using a local database of compromised password hashes, enabling complete control over the validation process.
+   - Handle API errors gracefully
+   - Consider using a local hash database for high-security environments

 ---